aerisweather/mapsgl-ios-webview/README.md

 ## Example App

-Review the example apps for Swift and SwiftUI in the `Examples` directory of this repository for more in-depth examples of how to use many of the features provided by MapsGLWebView.
+Review the example apps for Swift and SwiftUI (coming soon) in the `Examples` directory of this repository for more in-depth examples of how to use many of the features provided by MapsGLWebView.
 These example projects demonstrate how to set up your MapsGLView instance, how to use MapsGLViewDelegate, include a legend view, and how to implement native controls for your MapsGLView.

+Note that you will need to update the code in these example apps to provide your AerisWeather account keys in order for MapsGL functionality to work.
+You'll see lines like `MapsGLAccount(id: "CLIENT_ID", secret: "CLIENT_SECRET")` that you will need to update with your account access keys.

 ## Customization